 Thank you to everyone who helped produce and came to the opening of ‘Cuiridh Mi Clach Air Do Chàrn – I’ll put a stone on your cairn’ 🪨❤️

-The installation will be open to view until May:
+The installation was open to view until May 2025:

 Free entry!